5 national parks to have a BBQ in Adelaide

 Does an afternoon among the gumtrees, maybe seeing a kangaroo or two and hearing the laugh of a kookaburra, with the smell of a barbie and the taste of a tinny, sound glorious?

-So pack your picnic gear, food and drinks and head to one of these five spots this weekend:
+So pack your picnic gear, food and drinks and head to one of these 5 spots:

 1. Cobbler Creek Recreation Park – north